bgtdevhub/aqi-arcgis-synchronizer/README.md

 const featureServerUrl = 'xx';
 ```

-### How it works?

-In every 15 minutes, this lambda function will call an API provided by EPA (https://gateway.api.epa.vic.gov.au/environmentMonitoring/v1/sites/{siteId}).
-This API provides the details of a single environment monitoring site with current health advice for the last 48 hours of data.
-However, it just takes the latest data to be applied in ArcGIS feature layer.
+### API Subscription in EPA Portal

-All API called required us to provide API key, we can get the API through in https://portal.api.epa.vic.gov.au/.
+All API called to EPA required us to provide API key, therefore we need to firstly register and subscribe to the product via https://portal.api.epa.vic.gov.au/.

 Then, in [/routes/routes.js](/routes/routes.js) assign that API key to the variable